micahdougall/ai/coursework1/README.md

 </p>

 This README outlines the required setup to run the program, and outlines the chosen implementation for the Python integration task (see [Integration](#integration)).
-It is recommended to view this document in preview mode in an IDE.
+It is recommended to view this document in preview mode in an IDE or on [GitHub](https://github.com/micahdougall/ai/tree/main/coursework1).

 ## Contents
 - [PDDL files](#pddl)